Fannie Masemola

+Sehlahle Fannie Masemola (born 1964) is a South African police officer who served as the National Commissioner of the South African Police Service from 2022 until his suspension in April 2026.

 Early life

 Sehlahle Fannie Masemola was born in 1964 in Groblersdal in the Limpopo province of South Africa.
 Masemola grew up in a family of policemen and was fascinated by the law enforcement profession from a young age.
 In 1987 he joined the South African Police Services.

 Education and career

 Masemola has both a Diploma and a Higher Diploma in Policing and as well as a Masters in Public Management.
 He served 10 years in KwaZulu-Natal where he was also the Deputy Provincial Commissioner, at the rank of Major General, in charge of operations before he was transferred to Pretoria in 2010 as the Acting Divisional Commissioner of Protection and Security Services.
 He remained a Major General until October 2010 when he was promoted to the rank of Lieutenant General to head the Division, Protection and Security Services.

 Corruption

 In August 2025, it was reported that Masemola faced arrest over allegations of corruption.
 Masemola is alleged to have abused slush funds from the secret service account of crime intelligence and purchased two properties in Pretoria (Veroz Boutique Hotel) and Midrand (Kyalami Lodge) without adhering to proper procedures.
 One of Masemola's accomplices, Lieutenant-General Dumisani Khumalo who heads crime intelligence, has been arrested for fraud and corruption related to the purchase of a boutique hotel in Pretoria North, reportedly acquired for R22.7 million and a commercial building in Durban, valued at R22.8m million The Investigating Directorate Against Corruption denied that any warrant for his arrest had been issued, calling the reports unfounded, and emphasized that these allegations remain unproven in court.

-In September 2025, Masemola suspended his deputy Shadrack Sibiya over allegations by Kwazulu Natal Police Commissioner Lt-Gen, Nhlanhla Mkhwanazi, that Sibiya tried to disband the task team investigating political assassinations in the province.Masemola also appeared in front of Madlanga Commission to give evidence into the allegations that the police were working with and protecting criminals.
+In September 2025, Masemola suspended his deputy, Shadrack Sibiya, over allegations by Kwazulu Natal Police Commissioner Lt-Gen, Nhlanhla Mkhwanazi, that Sibiya tried to disband the task team investigating political assassinations in the province.
+Masemola also appeared in front of Madlanga Commission to give evidence into the allegations that the police were working with and protecting criminals.
 He accused suspended Police Minister Senzo Mchunu of exceeding his constitutional mandate by ordering the immediate disbandment of the Political Killings Task Team in 2024.

-Brown mogotsi testifies that Fannie Masemola allegedly received R7 million rand from Vusimisu Matlala after he got the police tender worth R360 million rand.
+In April 2026, suspended Mpumalanga Police Commissioner Daphney Manamela hosted a media briefing in Mbombela and accused football administrator and businessman Bobby Motaung of giving a bribe totaling 5 million rand to Masemola.
+This was for the murder case of Jimmy Mohlala, who blew the whistle on the construction of the Mbombela Stadium, where Motaung had interests.